Miracleman #1 Gold, Blue

 The second batch of 600 comics were accompanied by a blue certificate of authenticity and the comics themselves were signed by the then Eclipse editor Cat Yronwode and also by Dean Mullaney, one of the founders of Eclipse:

 Note that any of above signature comics graded by CGC will be within the census for the standard edition, however, each will bear the classic: "name written on 1st page in pen" on the label (generally, only signatures on the cover get the qualified grade).

 The print run on the standard version of Miracleman #1 was around 135,000 world-wide and these are easy to come by.
-However, there was a U.K. variant produced with a small print run of 1,000-2,000 making it pretty rare (CGC only have thirty graded in May 2016).
+However, there was a U.K. variant produced with a small print run of 1,000-2,000 making it pretty rare (CGC had 46 gradings recorded in Mid-January 2023, up from 30 gradings back in May 2016, with 13 in the top grade of 9.8).
 Note that the standard version was also imported into the U.K. so there was a mixed distribution in Blighty.
 The U.K. variant has a distinctive yellow back cover with an advert for Quality comics (standard cover has a Zot! advert):-

 The indicia on the U.K. variant (inside front cover) also notes: NOT FOR SALE WITHIN NORTH AMERICA.
 It is becoming hard to find and even editor Dez Skinn (who still owns Quality Comics) has no more copies available from his extensive back issue stock.